Am I Self-Employed?

 Mutuality of obligation, as the name suggests, is linked to what obligations the contractor and the client have to each other.

-A clear example of mutual obligation would be if the client was expected to offer the contractor regular work, and the contractor was obliged to accept it.
+Am I Self-Employed? -A clear example of mutual obligation would be if the client was expected to offer the contractor regular work, and the contractor was obliged to accept it.

-This can vary based on how much each party is obliged to do – for example, if the client has the power to stop the contractor working for other clients, this would likely be considered too much obligation for a normal client-contractor relationship.
+This can vary based on how much each party is obliged to do – for example, if the client has the power to stop the contractor from working for other clients, this would likely be considered too much obligation for a normal client-contractor relationship.

-There are many other factors which can come into play with regards to IR35, including how the contractor is paid, what equipment they are required to use and who provides this equipment and even any previous rulings on IR35 that HMRC has made regarding the client’s dealings.
+There are many other factors which can come into play with regard to IR35, including how the contractor is paid, what equipment they are required to use and who provides this equipment and even any previous rulings on IR35 that HMRC has made regarding the client’s dealings.

 What sort of contractors is likely to be affected by IR35?